Mohamed Raza

-Mohamed Raza Hassanali Dharamsi (born 18 July 1962), popularly known as Mohamed Raza, is a Zanzibari businessman and CCM politician currently representing the Uzini constituency in the Zanzibar House of Representatives.
+Mohamed Raza Hassanali Dharamsi (born 18 July 1962), popularly known as Mohamed Raza, was a Zanzibari businessman and CCM politician who represented the Uzini constituency in the Zanzibar House of Representatives.

 Early life and education

 Raza was born in the Sultanate of Zanzibar to parents of Indian ancestry.
 He was educated at the Shaaban Robert Secondary School from 1977 to 1980.

 Political career

 He was elected in February 2012 to represent the Uzini constituency in the Zanzibar House of Representatives.
 He was sworn into office on 28 March 2012.